 Covenants, conditions, and restrictions (CC&Rs) are limitations and rules placed on a group of homes by a builder, developer, neighborhood association and/or homeowner association.
 They are legally enforceable contracts often used to regulate the usage of buildings or neighborhoods governed by a homeowners’ association.

 Cabrillo Estates is comprised of four tracts, all of which have been or are subject to CC&Rs.
 Tracts 306, 307 and 310 were all recorded in the mid-sixties to seventies while tract 1342 was not recorded until 1989.
 For tracts 306, 307 and 310, the CC&Rs were written with a twenty-five-year expiration horizon and all have expired.
-The 1342 CC&Rs were written in 1989 with a fifty-nine-year horizon; they will expire in 2048 and can be renewed.
+The Tract 1342 CC&Rs, on the other hand, are still in effect.
+They were written in 1989 with a fifty-nine-year horizon, so they will expire in 2048.
+However, the 1342 CC&Rs include the stipulation that they automatically renew for additional 10-year terms unless "an instrument in writing, signed by a majority of the then owners of the lots, has been recorded within the year preceding the beginning of each successive period of ten (10) years, agreeing to change said covenants and restrictions in whole or in part, or to terminate the same."
+In 1993, an amendment was made to the CC&Rs related to vegetation preservation.

 Can we renew our CC&Rs?